How to Stage An Intervention: What You Need to Know

 Current Best Practices in Staging Interventions

-- Implement trauma-informed, supportive communication
+- Implement trauma-informed, supportive communication.

-- Secure treatment arrangements before the intervention
+- Secure treatment arrangements before the intervention begins.

 Non-Confrontational, Evidence-Based Approaches